vicperdana/vicperdana.github.io/_posts/2022-12-09-startups-set-your-tenancy.md

   - foundation
 ---

 As founders, your focus is to launch your product to the market as soon as possible.
 Who don't?
 In this market, revenue/profit driven strategies are paramount, and cloud makes this a reality.
+Especially as you take advantage of commercial marketplace in Azure.
+Who wouldn't?
+With fee as low as ["3%"](https://learn.microsoft.com/en-us/azure/marketplace/marketplace-commercial-transaction-capabilities-and-considerations#commercial-marketplace-service-fees) and ["80% acquisition expected to be made via digital channels"](https://www.gartner.com/en/newsroom/press-releases/2020-09-15-gartner-says-80--of-b2b-sales-interactions-between-su), you don't want to miss out.

-Often, we encountered founders who created accounts a few years back and once they built, incubated, and launched their products to their market, they have to re-structure their Azure access and move off from their consumer email addresses e.g., Outlook, Hotmail, Gmail accounts as they expand their market penetration via Microsoft Commercial marketplace.
-And whilst there is nothing preventing anyone from creating their first subscription this way, you may want to re-consider and think about how you plan to use the subscription for production use to ensure seamless transition.
+Often, we encountered founders who created accounts a few years back and once they built, incubated, and launched their products to their market, they have to re-structure their Azure access and move off from their consumer email addresses e.g., Outlook, Hotmail, Gmail accounts and as they expand their market penetration via Microsoft Commercial marketplace, they encounter roadblocks due to the way their Azure is set up originally.
+And whilst there is nothing preventing anyone from creating and using their first Azure subscription this way, you may want to re-consider and think about how you organise the subscription for production use to ensure seamless transition in the future.

-This post is targeted for start-up founders who are setting up an Azure subscription for the first time, gives you tips to set up your tenancy right from the get-go, more especially as you take advantage of commercial marketplace in Azure.
-Who doesn't, with fee as low as 3% and ["80% acquisition expected to be made via digital channels"](https://www.gartner.com/en/newsroom/press-releases/2020-09-15-gartner-says-80--of-b2b-sales-interactions-between-su), you don't want to miss out.
+This post is targeted for start-up founders who are setting up an Azure subscription for the first time, gives you tips to set up your tenancy right from the get-go

 Bring in the cloud... :cloud: :sunny:
 ![the cloud](/assets/images/cloud.webp){: width="1000"}